Weisberg Law | FAQ

 Reasons why an experienced criminal lawyer should be contacted immediately for assistance with a bail hearing:

-3. An experienced criminal lawyer can advocate on behalf of the accused with the police; and
+- An experienced criminal lawyer can advocate on behalf of the client with the police; and

-4. A criminal lawyer will provide advice on whether people are able to act as a surety for the accused.
+- A criminal lawyer will provide advice on whether people can act as a surety for the accused.

-will contact the police to speak with potential clients who have been arrested.
-It is strongly recommended that friends and relatives do NOT contact the police.
-A well intentioned friend might accidentally or unknowingly inform the police of incriminating information that can be used against the potential client.
+Adam Weisberg will contact the police to speak with potential clients who have been arrested.
+It is strongly recommended that friends and relatives do NOT communicate or contact the police.
+A well-intentioned friend might accidentally or unknowingly inform the police of incriminating information that can be used against the potential client.
 The best course of action is to contact an experienced criminal lawyer immediately if someone you know is in police custody.

 Step 2 – Get Advice from a Criminal Lawyer on Becoming a Surety